 “How long will it take to see results from therapy?”
-The answer to this question varies with each person.
-Together, we will help you determine your goals and dreams.
+Therapy becomes a part of ones life and there will be ups and downs, but ultimately, therapy pays off.
+If someone invests in themselves and their relationships they will reap the benefits.
+Together we will help you visualize goals, dreams.
 We set small goals and check in about them often.
 Even a single session helps.
-And many clients stay 6 months to a couple of years.
-Others come for a period of time, achieve their goals, and return to therapy as their lives evolve.
-Toward the end of our therapeutic relationship, your session frequency decreases as you gain confidence and ease.
+And many clients stay 6 months to a few years.
+Towards the end of our therapeutic relationship, your session frequency decreases as you gain confidence and ease.

-What if I have problems functioning in everyday life or have special needs?
-I offer skills training, community resources, relationship coaching, communication techniques, and conflict resolution training.
-These skills help will help you function better in your life.
+What if I have problems functioning in every day life or have special needs?
+I can offer skills training, community resources, relationship coaching, communication techniques and conflict resolution training.
+These basic skills help one function better in one’s life.